Frequently asked questions

 How Farra Works

-- You answer 15 questions about the estate — the assets, the relationship, whether there's a will.
+- You answer a few questions about the estate — the assets, the relationship, whether there's a will.
 Takes about 10 minutes.
-Farra then produces your personalised probate pack: exactly what to file, in what order, with every fee and deadline built around your specific situation.
-We also check your application against 23 common rejection reasons before you submit.
+Farra then walks you through the entire probate process: understanding the will, valuing the estate, calculating your IHT position, and preparing your application with field-by-field guidance.
+We check everything before you submit.

 - Our guidance is based on current HMCTS and HMRC probate requirements and is reviewed regularly.
 We provide guidance, not legal advice.
 For complex estates or when you're uncertain, we'll flag that specialist review is advisable.